Potential

 You summon emotion from a featureless plane.

-Your slender hands guide indelable ichor.
+Your slender hands guide indelible ichor.

 through unforgiving curves

-Where perpective means everything
+Where perspective means everything

-And assuptions nothing.
+And assumptions nothing.

-A picture is worh a thousand poems
+A picture is worth a thousand poems

 Regardless of the brevity of the imagery